 We have two fairly recent records which may reflect such sources of introduction.
-The first is from Crayford town centre (TQ513748, Bexley Lane), where recorded by Professor Mick Crawley in 2010 as originating from a wildflower mix.
+The first is from Crayford town centre (TQ513748, Bexley Lane), where recorded by Professor Mick Crawley in 2010 as originating from a vildflower mix.

 The second is from near Chartwell (TQ 454 508), where recorded by Stephen Lemon in 2015.
 The habitat was a disturbed bank of soil next to a pond created before 1990 in a sheep-grazed pasture.
 An arable history for this location has not been identified, and the site is on Weald Clay near its junction with the Atherfield Clay, so it differs from the habitat of traditional arable occurrences on light soils, albeit that the soil had a sandy element.
 A few low growing flowering plants were present with Matricaria chamomilla (Scented Mayweed).
-There were no other species likely to have derived from wildflower seed, so the probability is that Corn Chamomile here originated as a grass seed contaminant, although it was not apparent that the grass sowing relating to the pond creation or the management of its surrounds.
+There were no other species likely to have derived from wildflower seed, so the probability is that Corn Chamomile here originated as a grass seed contaminant, although it was not apparent that the grass sowing was particularly recent.
+It was not found elsewhere in the field upon search, which may indicate a sowing relating to the pond creation or the management of its surrounds.